anduslim/hoiiopie/docs/complete/voice.rst

         notify_url = 'http://my.server.com/myscript'
     )

-The example above will call with a private caller ID (shown to dest2), the call will be cut off in 10 minutes (600 sec), tagged with 'myapp' for my own reference, and my script will be notified on the call status.
+The example above will call with a private caller ID (shown only to dest2), the call will be cut off in 10 minutes (600 sec), tagged with 'myapp' for the application reference, and the server's script will be notified on the call status.

 We have shown how you can make an API request.
 But what about handling the response?